CoinFabrik/scout/docs/docs/vulnerabilities/README.md

 We classified this issue, a deviation from best practices which could have security implications, under the [Best practices](#vulnerability-categories) category and assigned it an Enhancement severity.

+### 21 - Unprotected set code hash

+If users are allowed to call `terminate_contract`, they can intentionally modify the contract behaviour, leading to the loss of all associated data/tokens and functionalities given by this contract or by others that depend on it.
+To prevent this, the function should be restricted to administrators or authorized users only.

+This vulnerability falls under the [Authorization](#vulnerability-categories) category and has a Critical severity.

+Check the following [documentation](21-unprotected-set-code-hash.md) for a more detailed explanation of this vulnerability class.